Do you need HDMI 2.1 for 4K 120Hz? Cable and bandwidth requirements

 How this is calculated

 This is the mode that made HDMI 2.1 matter.
-HDMI 2.0 tops out at 14.4 Gbps and can't reach it even with 4:2:0 chroma — you have to drop either refresh or bit depth.
+HDMI 2.0 tops out at 14.4 Gbps and can't reach it even with 4:2:0 chroma.
+You have to drop either refresh or bit depth.
 HDMI 2.1 handles it natively without Display Stream Compression, which is why PS5 and Xbox Series X require HDMI 2.1 cables for their 4K 120 Hz output modes.

 Verdict